(Updated: April 2026)

 How Much Yerba Maté Per Day?

-The recommended amount of Yerba depends on your caffeine tolerance.
-For a healthy adult, the general recommendation is to consume no more than 400 mg of caffeine per day.
 Why this limit?
 Because this maximum threshold is considered safe for most adults without the risk of negative side effects.
 While this serves as a guideline, it’s important to remember that caffeine tolerance is individual, so you should listen to your body and find the intake level that feels best for you.

 For Yerba Maté, the general guidelines are: